sogko/arangojs-extended/README.md

 npm test
 ```

 ## TODO
-* expose APIs to manage revision history
-    * return a list of revisions for a tracked document
-    * return a particular revision or HEAD revision for a document
-    * allow traversal of revision history from a particular revision point (linked list)
-* write tests for cases when a trying to create a trackedDocument in a vanilla collection
+* write tests for scenarios when a trying to create a trackedDocument in a vanilla collection
+* write tests for scenarios when trying to get revisions for a vanilla document

 ## Known Issues